Kondziuu03/ChatApp/README.md

 - SemanticKernel, Ollama connector

 # Setup
+Unfortunately, there is currently no easy way to run the application, as it's still in development.
+To make it work few extra steps need to be done.

 ## Fill appsettings with needed configuration, apply migrations to db
 ```json
 {
   "Logging": {